 Effective in 2019, you’re allowed to withdraw up to $35,000 from your RRSP under the HBP.
 All the withdrawals from the RRSP under the HBP must be done within one calendar year, in other words, between January and December of one year.
 The drawback of the HBP is the amount you withdraw must be replaced within 15 years.
 In a way, this is another payment to consider when purchasing your first home if you use the HBP.

 In addition to an RRSP, the Canadian government offers a tax-free savings account, TFSA for short.
 A TFSA is beneficial because all the investment income earned within the account is tax free, similar to an RRSP.
 To help you save for a down payment and the other costs of property ownership, consider using a TFSA.
 TFSAs don’t have the same harsh withdrawal tax implications as an RRSP does, you can withdraw from a TFSA anytime you’d like.

 An RRSP and a TFSA are both amazing savings tools for home ownership and other savings goals.
 The particulars of these accounts are beyond the scope of this article.
-To learn more about special Canadian government accounts, visit this website.
+To learn more about special Canadian government accounts.

 Other Costs to Consider When Buying a Home

 If you haven’t realized it already, mortgages and property ownership is a big commitment.
 Not only are you responsible for the mortgage payments, you are required to pay for any additional housing costs during and after the purchase.
 Fortunately, many of these extra housing costs are measurable, you merely need to build a fund to cover the costs when they come up.
 Below are some extra costs you can expect to incur when buying and owning a property.